-5. Final evaluation of knowledge and skills (Course Exam)
+5. Final assessment and examination of knowledge and skills (Course Exam)

 Student knowledge is evaluated by a written test exam (multiple choice questions).
 Students which passed the written exam must then pass the oral part of the exam.

 Evaluation of the written examination: